vijayabharathib/beehive_hugo_theme/exampleSite/content/post/sw_test-4/index.md

 How about *something in italics, does that give enough contract?* or you need to go for a **bold face to make an impact** on readers attention?

 A few simple examples should help convey how to use the pipe.

+>How can you leave a quote outside.
+The whole world lives off from wise old quotes from wise old men of old time wisdom.

 ## Head 2
 Borrowed from unix pipes, the concept is simple, each pipeline's output becomes the input of the following pipe.